 Motorized removable bath lifts

-Motorized removable bath lifts are sturdy seats of heavy duty plastic or resin, mounted on a platform that is affixed to the bottom of the bathtub with suction cups.
-The seat is raised or lowered with a battery powered handset that controls hinged supports.
+Motorized removable bath lifts are sturdy seats of heavy-duty plastic or resin mounted on a platform affixed to the bottom of the bathtub with suction cups.
+The seat is raised or lowered with a battery-powered handset that controls hinged supports.

 NRS Healthcare Orca Bath Lift (Eligible for VAT relief in the UK)

 - Comfortable and safe bath lift gives plenty of leg room and good immersion in the bath

 - High backrest provides good postural support whether upright or reclined